synapse-garden/phoenix/README.md

 ```bash
 $ sbt
 ```

 You'll see sbt downloading and preparing Scala and other phoenix deps.
+This may take a few minutes for the first run, but it's much quicker after that.

 When it's ready, you can simply enter `run` to automatically compile and run the project.
 You can also `compile` or `test`.